oracle/ojdbc-extensions/ojdbc-provider-oci/README.md

 Providers in this module must authenticate with OCI.
 By default, a provider will automatically detect any available credentials.
 A specific credential may be configured using the "authenticationMethod" parameter.
-The parameter may be set to any of the following values:
+The parameter may be set to any of the following values (case-insensitive):
 <dl>
 <dt>config-file</dt>
 <dd>